joseph07-drack/Bootstrap-Portfolio/README.md

 To get a local copy up and running follow these simple example steps.

-- Having the basics understanding of **HTML,CSS, Git, GitHub and GitHub Flow,Linters**
+- Having the basics understanding of **HTML,CSS, Git, GitHub and GitHub Flow**

 - Installing Bootstrap on your local machine